 Journal-level metrics attempt to measure the reputation of individual journals.
 The most widely known and oldest of these indicators is the impact factor, which is used to rank the journals included in the Web of Science database.
 The impact factor is a comparison of the number of citations and the number of articles recently published within a journal.
-Impact factors are available through the database Journal Citation Reports.
+Impact factors are available through the fee-based database Journal Citation Reports.
 A comparable indicator for Scopus is CiteScore, which is freely accessible via the database.

 Altmetrics (from “alternative metrics”) are measures of online activity, which are gathered from social media or other online tools.
 Examples of these alternative forms of metrics range from the number of downloads or views that an article receives to the number of times it has been bookmarked in Mendeley or tweeted about.
 These metrics, which can be used for authors, institutions, journals, or articles are in their beta stage and are still being developed, although you can see an example of how the Public Library of Science (PLoS) is teaming up with the company Altmetric to use this type of information.